 The great news is, this gives new brands and sellers more opportunities to catch their big break with a retailer that may have been out of reach in the past.

-In our survey, not only are buyers now reviewing new brands more frequently, they are MORE willing to view new brands and their products through Brandboom’s online presentations, over 96% to be specific.
+From our survey we learned not only are buyers now reviewing new brands more frequently, they are MORE willing to view new brands and their products through Brandboom’s online presentations, over 96% to be specific.

 Why is this important?